 During my visits to Oxford I was also involved in some teaching activities including teaching a module on “Ethical Economics & the Environment” in the Business Ethics course of the MBA program of Saïd Business School, in May 2003, and lecturing on “Ethics in Business” in the Strategic Leadership Programme of the Templeton College a year later.

 Another fruition of my stay was the contact that I developed with Peter Lang Academic Publishers in Oxford.
 Its director, Graham Speake, asked me to edit a book series entitled Frontiers of Business Ethics.
-The seriesis dedicated to alternative approaches that go beyond the literature of conventional business ethics and corporate social responsibility.
+The series is dedicated to alternative approaches that go beyond the literature of conventional business ethics and corporate social responsibility.
 It aims to promote a new ethical model for transforming business into humanistic, sustainable and peaceful forms.
-The series publishes monographs and edited volumes with fresh ideas and breakthrough conceptions relevant for scholars and practitioners alike.

 The Transatlantic Business Ethics Summit (2000)

 In April and May 2000 I was visiting scholar at the McDonough School of Business of Georgetown University in Washington, D.C.
-My host was the famous business ethicist George Brenkert, who provided me with an exceptionally warm and intellectually rewarding atmosphere.
-I was working on my book Responsible Decision Making, which was published later on with his nice preface.
+My host was the George Brenkert, who provided me with a warm and intellectually rewarding atmosphere.
+I was working on my book Responsible Decision Making, which was published later on with his preface.

 In Georgetown I began organizing the first Transatlantic Business Ethics Summit.
-The conference took place in September 2000 in Budapest, Hungary.
-The main function of the conference was to provide a forum for leading American and European scholars to explore the background theories and value bases of business ethics from a 21st century perspective.
-Participants included John Boatright (Loyola University, Chicago); George Brenkert (Georgetown University, Washington, D.C.); Thomas Donaldson (The Wharton School, University of Pennsylvania); Thomas Dunfee (The Wharton School, University of Pennsylvania); Michael Hoffman (Bentley College, Massachusetts); Patricia Werhane (Darden Business School, University of Virginia), Jane Collier (University of Cambridge), Christopher Cowton (Huddersfield University); Josep Lozano (ESADE Business School Barcelona); Eleanor O’Higgins (University College Dublin); Yvon Pesqueux (HEC Paris); and Henk Van Luijk (European Business Ethics Network).
+The conference took place in September 2000 in Budapest.
+The function of the conference was to provide a forum for leading American and European scholars to explore the background theories and value bases of business ethics from a 21st century perspective.
+Participants included John Boatright (Loyola University, Chicago); George Brenkert (Georgetown University, Washington, D.C.); Thomas Donaldson and Thomas Dunfee (The Wharton School, University of Pennsylvania); Michael Hoffman (Bentley College, Massachusetts); Patricia Werhane (Darden Business School, University of Virginia), Jane Collier (University of Cambridge), Christopher Cowton (Huddersfield University); Josep Lozano (ESADE Business School Barcelona); Eleanor O’Higgins (University College Dublin); Yvon Pesqueux (HEC Paris); and Henk Van Luijk (European Business Ethics Network).

 Spirituality in Management (2001)